 The principal focus of this course is the development, implementation and evaluation of a project reflecting the candidate's knowledge of middle level education.
 Candidates also assemble a cumulative portfolio reflecting their professional studies and present this portfolio to a review committee.
 Prerequisite(s): EDCI 600, 610, 620, 630 and EDUC 640, 670 and 681.
+Notes: A grade of S or U is recorded.

 The student will conduct an individual investigation on an applied research project.
 An oral defense is required.
 Prerequisite(s): EDCI 635, 636 and SPED 561 or SPED 583.